dimitri/pginstall/doc/faq.md

 Once you've setup a trusted network, do you still have security issues to talk about?

+### What about running some tests before uploading archives?

+That's not implemented yet, and it's in the plan of course.
+The idea is that maybe the buildfarm animal shouldn't be the one who tests the extension it just compiled, because it has the whole development environment, which is different from the typical production environment.

+So the current design is to allow for a test farm to be setup, where animals this time would pick up just build archives and somehow *promote* them from the *untable* to the *stable* repository, or something like that.

 ### I have way moar question that I don't see answer for...

 Consider sending me an email or opening an issue on the github page for this